Tool development using the Tool Maker

 c_files_handlers_list = self.inputs.input_data.c_files

-Retrieve the path of a file (e.g., from the first object in the list) using:
+Retrieve the path and other information of a file (e.g., from the first object in the list) using:

 context.upload_file(